CIC Faculty Guide Online

 At the beginning of each lab class, you may ask students to freewrite or compose a reading journal entry.
 For some instructors, such activities are heavily weighted as a participation requirement.

 You will probably want to detail for students the formats their assignments will take.
 Instructors often ask to receive written work in a variety of forms.
-In addition to the usual paper copy (which some instructors find preferable for grading purposes), written work can also be submitted in electronic format to the course network space, a GoPost discussion board and/or a CollectIt dropbox.
-The use of electronic format raises other questions: will students be allowed to integrate images, hypertext, video, or audio into written essays or create work in these modes?
+In addition to the usual paper copy (which some instructors find preferable for grading purposes), students may also submit written work in electronic format to a Canvas assignment space, Catalyst Dropbox, or a Canvas or GoPost discussion board.
+The use of electronic format raises content and design questions: will students be allowed to integrate images, hypertext, video, or audio into written essays or create work in these modes?

-In specifying where and when you want students to turn in electronic files (for example, to the class network at the beginning of the period, to GoPost the night before class meets, etc.), make sure to indicate which submission methods are not acceptable (email, for example).
+In specifying where and when you want students to submit electronic files (in paper format or online at the beginning of the period, online the night before class meets, etc.), make sure to indicate which submission methods are not acceptable (email, for example).
 Also let students know what to do if online tools break down.

 Since students my use programs